bsaoptima/bsaoptima/README.md

-Hi I'm a Theoretical Physics student who is now way into Python.
+Hi I'm a Theoretical Physics student at the University of Birmingham and I am the co-founder of UoB Junior Solutions, a student run tech consulting firm.
-Test new line

-Test new line
+I mainly am involved in software engineering, obsidian plugin development and data analytics projects.